Skip to content

 State Mode Unpicklable Objects Memory Between Calls

-Default (No State) ✅ Allowed No
+Default (No State) ✅ Allowed (no persistence) No

-Live State ✅ Allowed Yes (in-process)
+Live State ✅ Allowed (in-memory) Yes (in-process)

-Versioned State ❌ Not Allowed Yes (persistent)
+Versioned State ✅ Auto-handled via markers Yes (persistent)

 Object Identity Between Executions